nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `back`

 Example: <br>
-For instance, you are currently in Module level `Module` and want to return to the Admin level, the steps to do so are shown below:
+For instance, you are currently in Module level `CS2113T` and want to return to the Admin level, the steps to do so are shown below:

 * Step 1: Enter the command `back` to return to the previous level which is the module level: <br>